Frequently Asked Questions

 How is the employer cost calculated for members who have multiple SURS employers?

 The employer cost will be calculated separately for members who work for multiple SURS employers.
 Accordingly, earnings will not be aggregated across multiple employers for whom the employee worked in a fiscal year.
-For example, if a member’s pensionable earnings are $90,000 from employer A and an additional $90,000 from employer B in FY 2018, no employer bill will be sent.
+For example, if a member’s pensionable earnings are $90,000 from employer A and an additional $90,000 from employer B in the fiscal year, no employer bill will be sent.

 Will payments for unused, unpaid sick leave pursuant to a collectively bargained agreement count towards earnings in excess of the governor’s set salary?